Prizes and Scholarships

 (c) Evidence of hardship, which should indicate how the award will assist the applicant in progressing her/his studies.

 Mary Henderson (Gerstle) Undergraduate Scholarship in Political Economy

-Established in 2015 thanks to the generosity of Ms Mary Henderson, the Mary Henderson (Gerstle) Undergraduate Scholarship in Political Economy is designed to support commencing students majoring in Political Economy.
+Established in 2015 thanks to the generosity of Ms Mary Henderson, the Mary Henderson (Gerstle) Undergraduate Scholarship in Political Economy is designed to support students majoring in Political Economy.

-2. Be either an Australian citizen, permanent resident of Australia or refugee
+- Applicants must be an Australian citizen, permanent resident of Australia or refugee

-3. Provide evidence of Austudy, ABSTUDY, Youth Allowance or other payments from Department of Human Services
+- Applicants should provide evidence of Austudy, ABSTUDY, Youth Allowance or other payments from Department of Human Services

 The total value of the scholarship is $4,000 per semester for the remaining length of the degree, on condition of enrolment in units of study that contribute to a major in Political Economy.

 Please see website sydney.edu.au/arts/future_students/scholarships for further details and to apply, or contact email@example.com with any questions.